kornicameister/gh-secrets-action/README.md

 You with me?

-Now image that you can deal with that declaratively using Github Action ;-).
+Now imagine that you can deal with that declaratively using Github Action ;-).

 ## Usage